 Resources from Indigenous and public health organizations in Canada

-The intent is to show how Indigenous Peoples are demonstrating sovereignty, self-sufficiency, community empowerment and involvement.
-These sites listed below are good place to start your search, and offer a number of other links to answer your basic questions.
+The intent is to show how Indigenous Peoples are demonstrating sovereignty, self-sufficiency, community empowerment, and involvement.
+These sites listed below are good places to start your search and offer a number of other links to answer your basic questions.

 International Indigenous Resources

 Navajo Department of Health:

 Being in this together is a part of Good Medicine.
 To learn how other Indigenous peoples are helping each other get through this:

 CKLB Radio (article, 20 March 2020): The National Chief Norman Yakeleya of the Dene Nation advises his people that he is gone to live on the land and that they should do the same to protect themselves from the COVID-19 pandemic